View Map

 Where to eat and stay in Dunfanaghy

 If you’re in dire need of a latte and a slice of cake after your hike, Ards Coffee Tree is right in the forest park, serving up coffee, sweet treats and ice cream.
 Otherwise, the seaside town of Dunfanaghy is a 7-minute drive away and has loads of places to eat.
-The café at Muck 'n' Muffins is above the pottery shop, where you can get slabs of homemade quiche and paninis, with some gluten free bakes as well.
+The café at Muck 'n' Muffins is above the pottery shop, where you can get slices of homemade quiche and paninis, with some gluten free bakes as well.
 Just up the road, The Rusty Oven is a pizzeria in the courtyard of Patsy Dan’s Bar, with sourdough pizzas topped with things like caramelised pear and walnut, or truffle oil and mascarpone.

 Pizza from The Rusty Oven in Dunfanaghy, Co Donegal